SanPen/GridCal/README.md

 - The hability to handle island grids

 - Time series with load and generation profiles.
-It includes a nice profile import window
+  - It includes a nice profile import window
+  - Continuation power flow from step `t-1` to step `t`

+- Bifurcation point with predictor-corrector Newton-Raphson and Holomorphic embedding.

 Visit the [Wiki](https://github.com/SanPen/GridCal/wiki) to learn more and get started.